LopezGroup-ICIQ/care/README.md

 6. (optional) Install the different evaluators available ([MACE](https://github.com/ACEsuit/mace), [fairchem](https://github.com/FAIR-Chem/fairchem)), through the following command:

-*NOTE: There currently is a dependency clash during installation for the two evaluators related to the `e3nn` library (see: [this issue for MACE](https://github.com/ACEsuit/mace/issues/555)).
-Installation might result in an incompatibility warning, but both libraries should work correctly if the installation order shown below is followed.*

 ```bash
 python3 -m pip install fairchem-core==1.1.0
 python3 -m pip install mace-torch torch-dftd
 ```

+*NOTE: There currently is a dependency clash during installation for the two evaluators related to the `e3nn` library (see: [this issue for MACE](https://github.com/ACEsuit/mace/issues/555)).
+Installation might result in an incompatibility warning, but both libraries should work correctly if the installation order shown below is followed.*

 ## 💥 Usage

 ### Blueprint generation

-The blueprint can be constructed in two ways, by providing (i) network carbon and oxygen cutoffs *ncc* and *noc*, or (ii) by providing the chemical space as list of SMILES.
+The blueprint can be constructed in two ways, by providing (i) the network carbon and oxygen cutoffs *ncc* and *noc*, or (ii) the chemical space as list of SMILES.

 ```bash
 gen_crn_blueprint -h  # documentation